wrappixel/adminpro-vuetify-lite/README.md

   <img src="https://www.wrappixel.com/wp-content/uploads/edd/2020/10/adminpro-vuetify-dasboard-template-y.jpg" />
 </a>
 <p>
-   Checkout our premium version of Material Pro Vuetify Admin for lots more features and ready to use page templates.<br>
+   Checkout our premium version of Admin Pro Vuetify Admin for lots more features and ready to use page templates.<br>
    <a href="https://demos.wrappixel.com/premium-admin-templates/vuejs/adminpro-vuejs/main/dashboards/minimal">Check Live Preview</a> | <a href="https://www.wrappixel.com/templates/adminpro-vuetify-dashboard/">Download</a>
 </p>